YerevaNN/yerevann.github.io/_posts/2016-02-05-implementing-dynamic-memory-networks.md

 But there is already some work on creating question answering / reasoning systems using neural approaches.
 As another lecturer of the DeepHack event, [Tomas Mikolov](https://www.youtube.com/watch?v=gi4Zf59_IcU), told us, we should start from easy, even synthetic questions and try to gradually increase the difficulty.
 This roadmap towards building intelligent question answering systems is described in [a paper](http://arxiv.org/abs/1502.05698) by Facebook researchers Weston, Bordes, Chopra, Rush, Merriënboer and Mikolov, where the authors introduce a benchmark of toy questions called [bAbI tasks](http://fb.ai/babi) which test several basic reasoning capabilities of a QA system.

 Questions in the bAbI dataset are grouped into 20 types, each of them has 1000 samples for training and another 1000 samples for testing.
+A system is said to have passed a given task, if it correctly answers at least 95% of the questions in the test set.
 There is also a version with 10K samples, but as Mikolov told during the lecture, deep learning is not necessarily about large datasets, and in this setting it is more interesting to see if the systems can learn answering questions by looking at a few training samples.

 |![some of the bAbI tasks](/public/2016-02-06/babi1.png "some of the bAbI tasks") |
 | --- |